sangeeta1004/RED-HAT/README.md

 ## Advantages of ATM
 The main advantages of ATM include:
-  •	Accessible from anywhere
+  - Accessible from anywhere
-  •	Available 24*7
+  - Available 24*7
+  - Transact faster

 ## ATM Machine
 Typical ATM components include:
-  •	Monitor interface which interacts with the user for various transactions
+  - Monitor interface which interacts with the user for various transactions
-  •	Keypad to enter the PIN
+  - Keypad to enter the PIN
-  •	Slot to insert ATM card
+  - Slot to insert ATM card
-  •	Cash Dispenser
+  - Cash Dispenser

 ## Withdrawing Cash from ATMs
 To withdraw cash: